Sonic-Amiga/ESP8266-Faikin/Simulators/CN_WIRED/README.md

 Since data bits of different values have different times, the signal has no defined bit rate.
 However it's possible to define minimum and maximum possible packet durations:

-- Minimum (all zeros): 2600 + 1000 + (400 + 300) * 64 = 48400 microseconds
+- Minimum (all zeros): 2600 + 1000 + (400 + 300) * 64 + 16000 + 2000 = 64600 microseconds
-- Maximum (all ones):  2600 + 1000 + (900 + 300) * 64 = 86800 microseconds
+- Maximum (all ones):  2600 + 1000 + (900 + 300) * 64 + 16000 + 2000 = 98400 microseconds

-The data packet is normally followed by an additional sequence of an unknown purpose:

-1. Delay of 16 milliseconds, the line is in idle state (HIGH)
-2. LOW pulse of 2 milliseconds.
-3. The line returns to HIGH idle state.
+The final terminator pulse of 2000 microseconds appears to be ignored by the conditioner; at least some models are able to receive and handle packets without it.
+Daichi controller does not send this pulse to the conditioner; however it rejects incoming packets from the conditioner if they do not have it.
+Original Daikin equipment (wired wall panels) send this pulse both ways, so we consider it mandatory.

-The bridge detects these pulses and report them as "_" for informational purposes.
+Since the Arduino bridge is also an RnD tool, it separately detects these pulses and report them as "_" with the timestamp for informational purposes.

-NOTE: This 2 milliseconds pulse is apparently optional; as Daichi controller does not send it to the conditioner.
-However, the same controller rejects received packet if the pulse is not present.
-Original Daikin equipment has been verified to send this pulse both ways.
-The bridge can send packets both with and without this pulse, presence of the pulse is indicated by "_" postfix to the packet being sent.

 ## Data packet format

-Meaning of data packet differs between directions.
+### From conditioner to controller

 The air conditioner sends sensor readout approximately every second, with the data having the following format:

  - byte[0] - Current indoors temperature, encoded as BCD
  - byte[1] - unknown